CThuleHansen/blog/site/posts/lhbg.md

 ---
-title: "Learn Haskell by Building a Blog Generator"
+title: "Learn Haskell by Building a Blog Generator - UPDATED"
 author: Casper Thule
 date: Sep 26, 2022
 tags: [Haskell, Book, Beginner, Options Parsing]
 description: My impression of the book Learn Haskell by Building a Blog Generator
 ---

+**Update: I sent this blog post to the author, and received a great response.
+This has led to an update of the section called "Missing Exercises" as the author has improved the chapter in question.
+Thanks for this.**

 I have recently gone through http://lhbg-book.link associated with https://github.com/soupi/learn-haskell-blog-generator.
 It was an absolute pleasure.
 I will not go through it in detail, just mention a few things I stumbled upon.

 ## Applicative introduction and type catch-up
 The applicative introduction in https://lhbg-book.link/05-glue/04-optparse.html was a well-guided leap.
 A small, but VERY important part, was the type listing along the way: